Remainder Theorem

 Remainder Theorem Statement and Proof

-The remainder theorem states that when a polynomial p(x) is divided by a linear polynomial (x - a), then the remainder is equal to p(a). i.e., to find the remainder, just follow the steps below:
+According to the remainder theorem, when a polynomial p(x) (whose degree is greater than or equal to 1) is divided by a linear polynomial x - a, the remainder is given by r = p(a). i.e., to find the remainder, follow the steps below:

 - Find the zero of the linear polynomial by setting it to zero. i.e., x - a = 0 ⇒ x = a.